dimitri-nicolo/calico/v2.4/reference/kube-controllers/configuration.md

 canonical_url: https://docs.tigera.io/v2.3/reference/kube-controllers/configuration
 ---

-The {{site.prodname}} Kubernetes controllers are deployed in a Kubernetes cluster.
+The {{site.tseeprodname}} Kubernetes controllers are deployed in a Kubernetes cluster.
 The different controllers monitor the Kubernetes API and perform actions based on cluster state.

 The controllers are primarily configured through environment variables.
 When running